skypjack/entt/docs/md/meta.md

   The function requires as an argument the identifier to give to the meta data once created.
 Users can then access meta data at runtime by searching for them by _name_.<br/>
-  Data members can also be defined by means of a _setter_ and _getter_.
+  Data members can also be defined by means of a setter and getter pair.
 Setters and getters can be either free functions, class members or a mix of them, as long as they respect the required signatures.
 This approach is also convenient to create a read-only variable from a non-const data member: